 In addition to the above criteria, median areas may require protection with barriers as warranted for other conditions such as steep slopes or fixed objects within the clear zone.
+Crash history may also be considered in accordance with engineering judgment, but no crash warrant applies either directly or indirectly to require barrier evaluation or installation.
 See Section 305.2 for discussion on barrier types.